 - Sales incentive compensation management - Tools to fairly and accurately pay your reps based on performance against their goals.

-- Business goals and objectives documentation - A platform that allows you to clearly document and share business and individual objectives with the members of your team to improve performance.
+- Business goals and objectives documentation - A platform that allows you to clearly document and share business and individual objectives with your team members to improve performance.

 - Quota management - Accurately track and forecast future quota targets based on relevant data.